 Andre remains one of the most beloved players in the history of tennis and thousands of fans demonstrated their love the day he played his last game on September 3, 2006 at the U.S. Open.

-After suffering for years from a condition he was born with called spondylolisthesis, which is a displaced vertebra at the bottom of his spine, Andre’s body finally had enough of, as he says, “sprinting, stopping on a dime, jumping high and landing hard,” and he lost to Benjamin Becker in the third round.
+After suffering for years from a condition he was born with called spondylolisthesis, which is a displaced vertebra at the bottom of his spine, Andre says his body finally had enough of sprinting, stopping on a dime, jumping high and landing hard.”
+In the third round, he lost to Benjamin Becker.